sankovicivana/sankovicivana/README.md

 I'm Ivana Sekereš, a Full Stack Developer with a passion for building beautiful and functional web applications.

-🚀 Thanks for stopping by!"Currently, I'm making my way to DevOps.
+🚀 Currently, I'm making my way to DevOps.

 I have experience working with a variety of technologies including: